OwenChen2028/flask-chatbot/README.md

 ## Interact with ChatGPT

 Open your web browser and visit `http://localhost:5000` to interact with the ChatGPT integrated Flask application.
 You can send POST requests to `http://localhost:5000/echo` to interact with the ChatGPT model.
 The payload should be a JSON object containing a `message` and an optional `conversation` list.

-## Additional Steps

-Please note that the provided instructions assume you have the necessary access and credentials to set up and configure the OpenAI API.
-Make sure to replace the placeholder value in the `.env` file and follow the respective platform's documentation for accurate setup.
-If you have any further questions or issues, please let us know.
-Happy testing!